ibm-cloud-docs/vmwaresolutions/archiref/solution/design_commonservice.md

 If you choose the option with two highly available MSAD servers, you're responsible to provide Microsoft licensing and activation.
 {:note}

 Active Directory serves to authenticate accesses to manage the VMware instance only and not to house users of the workloads in the deployed instances.
-The forest root domain name of the Active Directory server equals to the DNS domain name that you specify.
+The forest root domain name of the Active Directory server equals to the Domain Name Services (DNS) domain name that you specify.
 This domain name is specified only for the primary vCenter Server instance if multiple instances are linked.
 For linked instances, each instance contains an Active Directory server that sits in the forest root replica ring.
 The DNS zone files are also replicated on the Active Directory servers.

-### vSphere SSO domain
+### vSphere Single Sign On (SSO) domain
 {: #design_commonservice-vsphere-sso}

 The vSphere Single Sign On (SSO) domain is used as the initial authentication mechanism for a single instance or multiple linked instances.
 The SSO domain also serves to connect a VMware instance or multiple linked instances to the MSAD server.
 The following SSO configuration is applied: